 The UK’s National Health Service (NHS) provides healthcare services that are free (with the exceptions of some services such as prescriptions, optical services and dental services) at the point of use for all UK residents.

 If you are a Tier 4 student (studying at Ulster for 6 months or more), you will be asked when applying for your visa to pay the Immigration Health Surcharge.
 You will then be able to use the NHS but you will still need to pay for some services, such as dental treatment, eye tests or prescriptions.
 You will need to bring your Biometric Residence Permit with you when you access healthcare in the UK.

 If you are coming to Ulster from the European Economic Area (EEA) then you must apply for a European Health Insurance Card (EHIC) in your country of residence before you travel as this will be required to prove that you are entitled to free treatment.
-An EHIC is still acceptable and will remain acceptable until the United Kingdom leaves the EU on 31 October 2019.
+An EHIC is still acceptable and will remain acceptable until the, at least, the end of December 2020.
 At that point, your EHIC might not be valid but we will advise students further about this in the lead up to Brexit.

 Please Note: As not all NHS treatments are free to EEA nationals, and because of the UK’s planned withdrawal from the EU, we strongly advise that all students purchase their own medical insurance before they travel, for the duration of their stay.

 Healthcare in the UK for students from outside the EEA/EU/Switzerland